-3.4 Relative and attributable risk of more severe disease
+3.5 Relative and attributable risk of more severe disease

-While the risk groups are becoming clearer, there are as yet no new estimates of relative, attributable risk or absolute risk from Europe.
-More is known about the risk for pregnant women [61].
-The attributable individual risk-'how much more likely am I (or my child) to be hospitalised if I am infected with this virus?'-is especially important for allowing the public and clinicians to make informed choices on early treatment with antivirals or vaccination when specific pandemic 2009 vaccines become available.
+While the risk groups are becoming clearer, there are as yet no new estimates from Europe of relative, attributable risk or absolute risk.
+More is known about the risk for pregnant women [81].
+The attributable individual risk-'how much more likely am I (or my child) to be hospitalised if I am infected with this virus?'- is especially important to enable the public and clinicians to make informed choices about early treatment with antivirals or vaccination.

-3.5 Pathological processes underlying severe disease and individual vulnerability
+3.6 Pathological processes underlying severe disease and individual vulnerability

-There is no information as yet as to whether the causes of death and responses to the infections in humans are the same as for seasonal influenza or otherwise, though the numbers of severe viral pneumonias suggest some people are experiencing unusual illnesses.
+There is no information as yet on whether the causes of death and responses to the infections in humans are the same as for seasonal influenza or otherwise, though the numbers of severe viral pneumonias suggest that some people are experiencing unusual illnesses.
 This is important for informing treatment strategies and for determining why most people experience mild disease but some even previously healthy people get so ill.

-3.6 Population level mortality attributable to the pandemic virus in Europe
+3.7 Population level mortality attributable to the pandemic virus in Europe

-With seasonal influenza there are significant numbers of deaths attributable to influenza each year.
-The groups most affected are older people and people with chronic medical conditions [63].
+There are significant numbers of deaths attributable to seasonal influenza each year.
+The groups most affected are older people and people with chronic medical conditions [83].
 Population data and especially age-specific data are not yet available for European countries.

-3.7 Protective value of early treatment with antivirals
+3.8 Protective value of early treatment with antivirals

-No trials can be undertaken in these circumstances but it is noticeable that in the patients that have been hospitalised, most patients have not received the effective antivirals, oseltamivir and zanamivir (Department of Health, London UK - unpublished data).
-Thorough, controlled analyses remain to be undertaken.
-However, observational studies of seasonal influenza and the collective experience of those treating cases with the pandemic strain point to the success of early treatment with oseltamivir in preventing severe outcomes [36,76].
+No trials can be undertaken in these circumstances but it is noticeable that of the patients that have been hospitalised, most patients have not received the effective antivirals, oseltamivir or zanamivir (Department of Health, London UK - unpublished data).
+Thorough controlled analyses remain to be undertaken.
+However, observational studies of seasonal influenza and the collective experience of those treating cases with the pandemic strain point to the success of early treatment with oseltamivir in preventing severe outcomes [46, 100].